mattgodbolt/jsbeeb/README.md

 Cheers to [Ed Spittles](https://github.com/BigEd) for testing various interrupt timing code on a real BBC.

+Thanks to Chris Jordan for his thorough testing, bug reports, ideas and help.

 A lot of the early development used the amazing [Visual 6502](http://visual6502.org/) as reference for intra-instruction timings.
 Amazing stuff.

 Special shout out the users of the [6502 Forums](http://forum.6502.org/)